Best Time to Trek to Everest 3 Passes

 Our Everest 3 passes adventure package is carefully designed to ensure there is plenty of time for ample acclimatization and cases of High Altitude Sickness are rare.
 High Altitude Sickness is not related to your level of physical fitness; it occurs as a result of failure to adapt to High Altitudes (usually over 3000 meters) and can affect anyone (no matter how fit is he/she).
 The common symptoms are loss of appetite, headaches, nausea, short breathing, sleeplessness and the swelling of fingers and glands.
 Primary treatment is to descend to a lower altitude as quickly as possible which normally results in rapid improvement and recovery.

 Weather / Climate in Nepal

-What to pack for Everest 3 Passes Trek?
+What to pack for Adventure Everest three passes?
 Well, it is highly recommended to pack light and to bring clothes that can be layered for warmth.
 There are plenty of equipment shops selling clothes and trekking equipment at very cheap prices in Kathmandu and en route, so there is no need to worry about not packing enough.
 This equipment checklist below suggests several items you might bring on a tour/trek: